Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Conclusion

 \section{Conclusion}

 Our paper demonstrates that the amputation-imputation framework based on MICE can be effectively used within an actuarial context.
-This framework is competitive for generating synthetic ratemaking data when compared to more sophisticated deep generative models such as CTGANs or VAEs.
+This framework is competitive with more sophisticated deep generative models, such as CTGANs or VAEs, for generating ratemaking data.

 In our case studies based on the open-source \textit{freMTPL2freq} dataset, synthetic data generated using MICE with random forests as the imputation engine shows, on average, the best properties in terms of modeling efficacy and achieves high ranks in model accuracy and coefficient difference metrics.
-In general, several of the $9$ tested methods for synthetic data generation seem to have their niches for specific use cases.
+In general, several of the $10$ tested methods for synthetic data generation seem to have their niches for specific use cases.

 Having subjectively evaluated the ease of use for each tested method, we identify MICE as the most user-friendly approach, since it requires the least amount of additional work to get started, which is an important practical aspect for actuaries.
 Custom deep generative models like WGAN by \cite{Cote2020} or VAE by \cite{Jamotton2024} seem to require significantly more expertise and tuning to get good results.